-- 1. Prior to implementing restrictive physical interventions, the person and his/her legal representative must be involved in discussions regarding the perceived need for physical intervention.
-The level of notification that parents and/or legal representatives desire when physical interventions are used should also be determined at this time. - 2.
-The facility or agency must provide documentation on the proposed intervention and approval for its use, according to the requirements set forth in DDD Policy 5.15, Use of Restrictive Procedures.
+- 1. Prior to implementing restrictive physical interventions, the facility or agency must provide documentation on the proposed intervention and approval for its use, according to the requirements set forth in DDD Policy 5.15, Use of Restrictive Procedures. - 2.
+The person and his/her legal representative must be involved in discussions regarding the perceived need for physical intervention.
+The level of notification parents and/or legal representatives desire when physical interventions are used should also be determined at this time.